collective/Products.remember/README.txt

 Products.remember is packaged using Python's setuptools package management infrastructure.
-Remember can be made available to your Zope instance by installing the Products.remember package into your Zope's python environment, using either easy_install or 'python setup.py install'.
+Remember can be made available to your Zope instance by installing the Products.remember package into your Zope's python environment, using either buildout from pypi and/or using easy_install or 'python setup.py install'.

 Products.remember is installed into a Plone site by the application of a GenericSetup extension profile.
 You can do this when creating a new